tsembp/Student-Grading-System/README.md

 # 🧑‍🎓 Student Grading System

-A comprehensive Java-based application that manages students, courses, and grades.
-This system allows users to add students and courses, assign students to courses, and assign grades to students.
-The application also provides a simple graphical user interface (GUI) built using JavaFX for easy interaction.
+A Java-based student grading system with role-based authentication and MySQL integration.
+Users can manage students, courses, and grades through a modern JavaFX GUI with role-specific dashboards.

 ## 🛠️ Features